 What is a peer tutor?

-A peer tutor is an Einstein MD/MSTP student in, at least, their second year of medical school who has been selected by the Office of Academic Support and Counseling to tutor courses.
+A peer tutor is an Einstein MD/MSTP student in, at least, their second year of medical school who has been selected by the Office of Academic Support and Counseling.
 Factors that make a student eligible to tutor include but are not limited to achieving approximately 1 SD or greater in their coursework (the criteria will vary depending on the demands of the course), be in good academic standing, have a strong interest in teaching, good knowledge of the subject area, and excellent interpersonal and communication skills.
-Second year students who have failed other courses are not eligible to register as a peer tutor.
+Students who have failed courses are not eligible to register as a peer tutor.